Martin521/AboutFsharp/ContributingToFSharpUsingVSCodeIonideDevContainers.md

 * Open VS Code
 * Run (i.e. Ctrl Shift P) `Dev Containers: Clone Repository in Named Container volume ...`
     * Enter the location of the fork that you just created (it will be offered as first choice automatically)
+    * Select the `main` branch
     * Enter a name such as "MyRepositories" for the volume
     * Confirm the repository name `fsharp`
 * Watch the container being built
 * ***Don't*** install the extensions recommended by VS Code (they are outdated, everything works out of the box now)
-* Wait until the `msbuild` run (indicated in the status bar, running on behalf of the test explorer to find the tests) has finished
+* Wait for the initial build and the test discovery of the test explorer to finish.
+(The latter is still ongoing if you see `Running MSBuild 'Build' target` in the notification area).

 ... and you are done.